 Louis Brandt founded the General Watch Co.
-(La Generale Watch Co) around 1800 in La Chaux-de-Fonds, Switzerland.
-Brandt had already been working as a watchmaker since 1848 assembling key-wound pocket watches made from parts supplied by local workers.
-The focus of the General Watch Company was to produce lower-quality cylinder watches.
+(La Generale Watch Co) around 1848 in La Chaux-de-Fonds, Switzerland.
+Brandt had already been working as a watchmaker assembling key-wound pocket watches made from parts supplied by local workers.
+The focus of the General Watch Company was to produce affordable cylinder watches.
 Louis Brandt died in 1879 and his sons, Louis-Paul and César, took over the family business.

 The General Watch Co. continued to operate, focussing on producing movements that were aimed at the lower end of the market.
-In 1911, the Omega finally withdrew from The General Watch Co., which continued on under the control of Edouard Boillat.
-In 1906 he built a new factory in Bienne and turned the company’s focus to producing better quality lever movement watches as opposed to the earlier cylinder movements.
-The standard improved to such a degree, that the General Watch Company began supplying movement for a sub-brand of Rolex called Marconi.
+In 1906, the General Watch Company built a new factory in Bienne and turned the company’s focus to producing better quality lever movement watches as opposed to the earlier cylinder movements.
+The standard improved to such a degree, that the General Watch Company began supplying movements for a sub-brand of Rolex called Marconi.
+In 1911, Omega finally withdrew from The General Watch Co., which continued on under the control of Edouard Boillat.

 The most famous brand of the General Watch Company was Helvetia.
 In the late 1920s, it appears that the General Watch Company adopted ‘The Helvetia Watch Company’ as its primary trading name.
 They began to manufacture movements and watches branded Helvetia at a factory in Bienne.
 Helvetia continued to produce good-quality watches for many decades to come.
 However, they succumbed to the quartz crisis in the 1970s and 80s just like many other Swiss brands.
 Other brands registered by The General Watch Company included Sackville, General, Adonis and Orta.